Battle of Route Coloniale 4: RC4 in the First Indochina War

 On 16 September, five Việt Minh infantry and one heavy weapons battalions attacked Đông Khê.
 It was then garrisoned by some 300 French Foreign Legion troops comprising the 5th and 6th companies of the 2nd battalion of the 3rd Regiment (3rd REI).
 On 18 September, the fort was overrun after bitter fighting, and only 12 survivors escaped to the nearby post at Thất Khê.
 140 Legionnaires had been taken prisoner, the remainder being killed or missing in action.

 Thất Khê was quickly reinforced by the Foreign Legion's 1st Parachute Battalion (1st BEP), which parachuted in on 17 September.
 The 1st BEP waited at Thất Khê while a force of French colonial troops, the Moroccan 1st and 11th Tabors, and the 1st Marching Battalion of the 8th Moroccan Tirailleurs Regiment, assembled at Lạng Sơn.
 Designated Groupement Bayard the combined force comprised 3,500 men under the command of Colonel Le Page.
 The task force launched an intelligence raid, capturing prisoners who said a massive Việt Minh offensive was planned.

 Meanwhile, General Marcel Carpentier, the commander in chief of French Indochina, decided to evacuate Cao Bằng.
 The commander of the Cao Bằng fort, Colonel Charton, was ordered to destroy his heavy equipment and motor transport and evacuate towards Đông Khê.
 The plan was that Groupement Bayard would fight its way north from Thất Khê and retake Đông Khê, holding it long enough to link up with the Cao Bằng group.
-This group comprised 2,600 troops and 500 civilians, the latter mostly pro-French Thai partisans and their families.
+This group comprised 2,600 troops and 500 civilians, the latter mostly pro-French Thái partisans and their families.